Mazur's isogeny theorem: Formal immersions and modular curves

-Thanks to Proposition \ref{form_inf} and the discussion preceeding it, we will be able to prove Theorem \ref{mult} if we can construct a non-trivial quotient of $J_0(p)$ that has rank $0$ over $\Q$.
+Thanks to Proposition \ref{form_inf} and the discussion preceeding it, we will be able to prove Theorem \ref{mult} if we can construct a non-trivial optimal quotient of $J_0(p)$ that has rank $0$ over $\Q$.
 We will see how Mazur did this by constructing the \textbf{Eisenstein quotient} of $J_0(p)$ in \citep{eisenstein}.
 We will then simply state its key properties.

 We first define, for a prime $\ell \neq {p}$, the Hecke operator $T_\ell$ as an element of the endomorphism ring of the Jacobian $J_0(p)$.
 We in fact already mentioned these Hecke operators in the proof of Proposition \ref{form_inf}.
 Write $\underline{q} = e^{2 \pi i z}$ for $z$ in the upper half-plane.
 On $\underline{q}$-expansions, we have This gives rise to a map on the cotangent space (as in the proof of Proposition \ref{form_inf}), which in turn induces a map on $J_0(p)$ (see \citep[p.~102]{ribstein}).
 Next, the Atkin--Lehner involution $w_p$ on $X_0(p)$ also induces (by extending to divisors) an element of the endomorphism ring of $J_0(p)$.
-We now define the Hecke algebra to be the $\Z$-algebra defined by We then define the \textbf{Eisenstein ideal} as and the \textbf{Eisenstein quotient} of the Jacobian $J_0(p)$ as We will now simply state the key property of $J_e(p)$ that we need.
+We now define the Hecke algebra to be the $\Z$-algebra defined by We then define the \textbf{Eisenstein ideal} as and the \textbf{Eisenstein quotient} of the Jacobian $J_0(p)$ as The Eisenstein quotient is an optimal quotient of $J_0(p)$ and we will now state the key property of $J_e(p)$ that we need.

-\begin{theorem}[Mazur, {\citep[Theorem~4]{eisenstein}}] The eisenstein quotient $J_e(p)$ is a non-trivial abelian variety of rank $0$ over $\Q$ . \end{theorem}
+\begin{theorem}[Mazur, {\citep[Theorem~4]{eisenstein}}] The Eisenstein quotient $J_e(p)$ is a non-trivial abelian variety of rank $0$ over $\Q$ . \end{theorem}

-Mazur proves a lot more about $J_e(p)$ in \citep{eisenstein}, but this is the only property that we will need.
+We note that Mazur proves a lot more about $J_e(p)$ in \citep{eisenstein}.
 We now put the different parts together to prove Proposition \ref{multprop}, which in turn implies Theorem \ref{mult}.

 \begin{proof}[Proof of Proposition \ref{multprop}] Let $J_e(p)$ denote the Eisenstein quotient of $J_0(p)$ and write $f_p: X_0(p) \rightarrow J_0(p) \rightarrow J_e(p)$ for the composition of the Abel--Jacobi map with base point $\infty$ and the quotient map to $J_e(p)$.
 We have that $\widetilde{f_p(x)} = \widetilde{f_p(\infty)}$, and since the rank of $J_e(p)(\Q)$ is $0$, and $q > 2$, we have that $f_p(x) = f_p(\infty)$.
 By Proposition \ref{form_inf}, the map $f_p$ is a formal immersion at $\tilde{x}$, and we may then apply Lemma \ref{form_inj} to conclude that $x = \infty$. \end{proof}